- Who Are You?

 (Felipe Pedrazzi, Chair)

-This committee will be organizing a series of quarterly webinars in 2020 on topics such as vermicomposting, STA, weather/geographic impacts on composting, how to get a job in composting, etc.!
+This committee organizes webinar series each year on topics such as vermicomposting, STA, weather/geographic impacts on composting, how to get a job in composting, etc.!

 (Leslie Rodgers, Chair)